+NOTE TO CORRESPONDENTS:

-This message has been issued by authority of the Board of County Commissioners.
-Additional information may be obtained from:
+This message has been issued by authority of the Board of County Commissioners Additional information may be obtained from:

+Date/Time of issue:

+Issued by:

 MEDIA RELEASE E: Evacuation Follow-Up

 During the period of evacuation, law enforcement officers will patrol the evacuated areas to protect homes and businesses.
 No unauthorized persons will e allowed in the evacuated areas.